mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 #### Error variable names

-The name of a any `error` variable must be `err` or prefixed with `err`.
+The name of any `error` variable must be `err` or prefixed with `err`.
 The name of any `*model.AppError` variable must be `appErr` or prefixed with `appErr`.
-This allows us to avoid confusion about how to handle the different kind of errors that we are handling inside Mattermost.
-If you are storing the error value from a function that returns an `error` type in its signature, it is considered an `error`, no matters if the function, internally is returning a `*model.AppError` instance.
+This allows us to avoid confusion about how to handle  different kind of errors inside Mattermost.
+If you are storing the error value from a function that returns an `error` type in its signature, it's considered an `error`, regardless of whether the function, internally, is returning a `*model.AppError` instance.

-For example, when the function signature returns an `error` we use `err` variable name:
+For example, when the function signature returns an `error`, we use the `err` variable name:

 ```go
 func MyFunction() error {